What you need to know about medical malpractice

 If you have been hurt by inadequate medical advice or treatment, our expert medical negligence lawyers can help to clarify your situation and assist you in understanding your legal options.

-Medical malpractice arises when treatment received from a health care provider such as a hospital, doctor, dentist, pharmacist or allied health professional falls below an acceptable standard.
-A medical error is only considered negligent if the healthcare practitioner has failed to take reasonable care.
+Medical malpractice arises when treatment received from a healthcare provider such as a hospital, doctor, dentist, pharmacist or allied health professional falls below acceptable standards.
+A medical error is only considered negligent if the healthcare practitioner has failed to take reasonable care of the patient.

-Doctors have a duty to exercise reasonable care, skill and judgement in examining, diagnosing, treating and providing information to their patients.
-Signing a consent form that acknowledges specific risks and complications doesn’t relieve the practitioner from the responsibility of meeting the appropriate standard of care for that treatment.
-Failure to exercise reasonable care – also known as a breach of the duty of care – can render the practitioner liable for the damages suffered as a result of the treatment.
+Doctors have a 'duty of care' to exercise reasonable care, skill and judgement in examining, diagnosing, treating and providing information to their patients.
+Signing a consent form that acknowledges specific risks and complications does not excuse the practitioner from the responsibility of meeting the appropriate standard of care for that treatment.
+Failure to exercise reasonable care, also known as breaching duty of care, can render the practitioner liable for the harm suffered by a patient as a result of the treatment.

-Insurers will often attempt to show that a patient's injuries and disabilities are pre-existing conditions rather than caused by practitioner negligence.
-That’s why, at Maurice Blackburn, our medical malpractice specialists are also highly skilled investigators and determined negotiators, who are well-versed in medical terminology and able to establish and defend the true circumstances of any claim.
+Insurers will often attempt to show that a patient's injuries and disabilities are pre-existing rather than caused by practitioner negligence.
+That’s why our medical malpractice specialists are also highly skilled investigators and determined negotiators, who are well-versed in medical terminology and able to establish and defend the true circumstances of any claim.

 How are damages awarded?

 Medical compensation for damages caused by malpractice is usually awarded as a single lump sum payment that's intended to cover past, present and future expenses, and to compensate for the loss and harm suffered as a result of the negligence.

 Compensation can cover expenses including: